 FAILURE TO COMPLETE THE INFORMATION/TASKS REQUIRED BY THE DEADLINE, WILL RESULT IN THE APPLICATION BEING REJECTED AND THUS NOT PROGRESSING FURTHER IN OUR SELECTION PROCESS.

 Representatives from NHS Boards and the University then use the entry requirements to invite a number of applicants for interview.
 Candidates' references will be checked at this stage and must be of a satisfactory standard to allow progression to interview.
+Candidates should note that there are essential criteria at stage one and at stage two and all have a minimum level that candidates must meet.
 In addition to the guidance regarding references on the Clearing House website, the Experience reference should be written by an employer, line manager or supervisor rather than a peer or colleague.
 The reference should be from the candidate's current or most recent employer, otherwise candidates should explain their choice of referee in the Personal Statements section of their application.
 Candidates should note that further references may be sought later in the selection process.

 Following this procedure, about 100 candidates are invited for the third stage, the interviews; and a number of candidates will be offered a place on the reserve list for interviews.

-The panels interviewing each applicant normally consist of representatives from the Programme Academic staff, the Clinical Practice staff and representatives from the NHS Areas which nominated the applicant for interview.
-We also hope to include a short online interpersonal role play task which candidates are given information about when invited for interview.
+The panels interviewing each applicant normally consist of representatives from the Programme Academic staff, the Clinical Practice staff and a representative from one of the NHS Boards in which the candidate has expressed an interest.

-Following the interviews, each NHS Area appoints the appropriate number of applicants, who will be based in that area for the duration of the course.
-By the end of May/beginning of June candidates will receive a definite (unconditional) offer or reserve (conditional) listing, or will be informed that they have been unsuccessful.
-As the Clinical Psychology Training Programme is aligned with the Clearing House application system and must conform with the selection policies and procedures of the NHS, aspects of the standard University of Edinburgh admissions policies and procedures are superseded by those designed for the programme.
+Following the interviews, each NHS Board offers places to the appropriate number of applicants, who will be employed by that Board for the duration of the programme.
+By the end of May/beginning of June candidates will receive an offer of a place on the programme, a place on the reserve list, or will be informed that they have been unsuccessful.
+As the Clinical Psychology Training Programme is aligned with the Clearing House application system and must conform with the selection policies and procedures of the NHS, aspects of the standard University of Edinburgh admissions’ policies and procedures are superseded by those designed for the programme.